 We have also examined the participation rate for the Program for those matters filed since July, 2020.
-The current participation rate for these matters is 56.59% and the success rate for those who participate is 73.97%.
-These numbers demonstrate that the participation rate for virtual mediations remains as high as the rate for in-person mediations. &lt;sup>6 A detailed overview of the July 2020 through June 2022 participation numbers is available on the Department of Justice's website. http://attorneygeneral.delaware.gov/fraud/cpu/automediation.shtml.
+The current participation rate for these matters is 58.68% and the success rate for those who participate is 73.83%.
+These numbers demonstrate that the participation rate for virtual mediations remains as high as the rate for in-person mediations.6 6 A detailed overview of the July 2020 through June 2022 participation numbers is available on the Department of Justice's website. http://attorneygeneral.delaware.gov/fraud/cpu/automediation.shtml.
 Hon.
 Jan R. Jurden Hon.
 David P. Sokola Hon.
-Peter C. Schwartzkopf October 18, 2022 Page 7 of 9 4.
+Peter C. Schwartzkopf February 21, 2023 Page 7 of 8 4.
 Delinquency Rates and Foreclosure Filings Delaware's delinquency rates and percentage of loans in foreclosure continue to track with the national numbers or slightly higher.
-For the First Quarter of 2022, the total percentage of loans past due for Delaware was 4.20% and the national loans past due rate is 3.84%.For the Second Quarter of 2022, the total percentage of loans past due for Delaware was 4.19% and the national loans past due rate is 3.77% The Mortgage Bankers Association ("MBA") reported an estimated 525,000 homeowners in the United States were on forbearance plans as of March 31, 2022.
-The MBA did not include the number on forbearance plans in the Second Quarter 2022 report.
-For the First Quarter of 2022, Delaware had a seriously delinquent rate of 2.70%, a foreclosure inventory of 0.65% and total foreclosure starts of 0.21%.
-For comparison, the national seriously delinquent rate is 2.39%.
-The national non-seasonally adjusted foreclosure inventory was 0.53% and the national non-seasonally adjusted foreclosure starts was 0.19%.
-In the Second Quarter of 2022, Delaware's seriously delinquent rate was 2.46%, the foreclosure inventory was 0.74% and foreclosure starts were 0.20%.
-The national seriously delinquent rate was 2.12%.
-The national non-seasonally adjusted foreclosure inventory was 0.59% and foreclosure starts were 0.18.
-Delaware continued to also rank relatively high among other states in delinquency measures (17th in percent of loans in foreclosure, 20th in foreclosure starts, and 21st in 90+ days delinquent).
-The percentage of loans in foreclosure in Delaware increased 9 basis points from the First Quarter of 2022 and the 90 + day delinquency rate decreased 33 basis points from previous quarter.
-In the Fourth Quarter of 2019, the total number of loans past due was 4.77%, this Quarter, the total number of loans past due is 4.19%.
-5. Going Forward While the number of mediation eligible filings continues to remain low this quarter, the threat of losing one's home continues to be a painful reality for many Delawareans.
-We anticipate that the current financial crisis caused by the COVID-19 pandemic will only increase the need for homeowners and lenders to find non-foreclosure resolutions to the rise in mortgage delinquencies.
-The Mediation Program &lt;sup>7 Mortgage Bankers Association, National Delinquency Survey, Q1 2022 (May 5, 2022) at 4. &lt;sup>8 Mortgage Bankers Association, National Delinquency Survey, Q2 2022(August 11, 2022) at 4. &lt;sup>9 Mortgage Bankers Association, Press Release, Q 1 2022 (May 5, 2022) at 3.
+For the Third Quarter of 2022, the total percentage of loans past due for Delaware was 3.98% and the national loans past due rate is 3.59%.
+For the Third Quarter of 2022, Delaware had a seriously delinquent rate of 2.24%, a foreclosure inventory of 0.70% and total foreclosure starts of 0.16%.
+For comparison, the national seriously delinquent rate is 1.90%.
+The national non-seasonally adjusted foreclosure inventory was 0.56% and the national non-seasonally adjusted foreclosure starts was 0.15%.
+The national non-seasonally adjusted foreclosure starts was 0.15%.
+Delaware continued to also rank relatively high among other states in delinquency measures (17th in percent of loans in foreclosure, 23rd in foreclosure starts, and 20th in 90+ days delinquent).
+11 The percentage of loans in foreclosure in Delaware decreased 4 basis points from the First Quarter of 2022 and the 90 + day delinquency rate decreased 18 basis points from previous quarter.
+In the Fourth Quarter of 2019, the total number of loans past due was 4.77%, this Quarter, the total number of loans past due is 3.98%.
+12 5.
+Going Forward We anticipate that the current financial crisis caused by the COVID-19 pandemic will only increase the need for homeowners and lenders to find non-foreclosure resolutions to the rise in mortgage delinquencies.
+The Mediation Program is ready and able to address this need.
+As it has in the past, as the number of foreclosure filings increases, the Mediation Program will help avoid foreclosure for homeowners who work with a HUD-approved housing counselor and actively participate in their mediation conferences.
+The Mediation Program continues to serve as a resource to explain the foreclosure process, provide education and resources to homeowners who are facing the painful threat of losing their home.
+The Department of Justice's Office of Foreclosure Prevention and Financial Education (the "OFP") has been an important complement to the Mediation Program through its community outreach and education seminars, servicer events, and the day-to-day assistance provided to homeowners via the foreclosure hotline.
+OFP has continued to reach out to homeowners and provide resources and 7 Mortgage Bankers Association, National Delinquency Survey, Q3 2022 (November 10, 2022) at 4.
+8 Mortgage Bankers Association, National Delinquency Survey, Q3 2022(November 10, 2022) at 4.
+9 Id.
+10 Id.